sirgippy/rcfbpoll/README.md

 A dump of the live site's database as of 10/8/2018 is [here](https://drive.google.com/open?id=1B0Am9pi0M-X5dKCQ41M3v5zURpb0-N0w).

-If you're using PostgreSQL, use `psql rcfbpoll -f rcfbpoll.dump' to install it.
+If you're using PostgreSQL, use `psql rcfbpoll -f rcfbpoll.dump` to install it.
 Either match the credentials listed in `/rcfbpoll/settings/base.py` or adjust `base.py` to match the db's credentials as you set them. __Don't create a django superuser yet;__ This will be done in a future step.

 ### 3. Register your local deployment on reddit